Skip to main content

 }

-No hash computation, no virtual dispatch — just an array index.
+No hash computation, no virtual dispatch — just an array index within the respective registry.

-Resources are stored in parallel data structures, optimized for different access patterns:
+Resources are stored in two typed registries, each optimized for its domain:

 Two Registration Modes